WilliamBonvini/PolimiNotes/Artificial_Neural_Networks_and_Deep_Learning/questions_with_answers.md

 A feature is the basic element to recognize patterns in the task.
 They can be crafted or learned, with pros and cons.
 They allow the NN to understand what information carries the data wrt the task, and correctly give an answer.

-data are made out of features, so features are data's intrinsic information.
+Data are made out of features, so features are data's intrinsic information.

 feature are based on domain knowledge or heuristics, however they need to be carefully designed depending on the task. they are fixed and sometimes they do not generalize between datasets.

-we need to get features right.
+We need to get features right.

-deep learning assumes it is possible to learn a hierarchy of descriptor with increasing abstraction
+Deep Learning assumes it is possible to learn a hierarchy of descriptor with increasing abstraction

 #### What is cross-validation and what it is used for